developmentAC/char_rs/README.md

 Note: Replace `127.0.0.1:8080` with the desired IP and port.

 The server will wait for incoming connections and display received messages.

-## Client Mode
+(Seems a little sad to me that the server just sits around waiting for whatever it finds, but I guess it is a server after all!)

 **Second step: open the client**
 Start the client by specifying the mode as client and the server's IP address with the port: